jackiehjm/stx-docs/doc/source/cli_ref/dcmanager.rst

 dcmanager
 =========

-:command:`dcmanager` is the command-line interface for the Distributed Cloud Manager APIs. :command:`dcmanager` is applicable only in the `SystemController` region of the central cloud in a distributed cloud configuration.
+:command:`dcmanager` is the command-line interface for the |prod-dc|
+Manager APIs. :command:`dcmanager` is applicable only in the `SystemController` region of the central cloud in a distributed cloud configuration.